JamieBort/Portfolio-Website/README.md

   - [ ] l.
 Update text in Showcase section.

-  - [ ] m.
+  - [X] m.
 Improve the look of the phone number and email buttons.

   - [ ] n.
 Do I need a copyright in the footer?
 What do I need down there?.

-  - [ ] o.
+  - [X] o.
 Address the spacing around the Medium and Currently Reading buttons relative to the three above it.
 Diminish it.

-  - [ ] o.
+  - [ ] p.
 The text "Let's connect.
 He would love to here from you.", "What's currently preoccupying him." and "What he is currently reading." is too small.

+  - [ ] q.
+Update the image in the modal so that it fills the dev.

+  - [ ] r.
+Style the two links in the modal so they're not at the top of the dev and so that they look better.

 - [ ] 9.
 Then build it for tablet users.

+  - [ ] [next letter].
+[What needs to be addressed here?]

 - [ ] 10.
 Lastly build it for desktop users.

+  - [ ] [next letter].
+[What needs to be addressed here?]

 - [ ] 11.
 Bug test.